Confirming lensed-quasar candidates with DESI and P200 spectroscopy I. 14 lensed quasars and 8 lensed galaxies

-{Purple Mountain Observatory, Chinese Academy of Sciences, Nanjing, Jiangsu, 210023, China\\ \and School of Physics and Astronomy, Beijing Normal University, Beijing, 100875, China \and Institute for Frontier in Astronomy and Astrophysics, Beijing Normal University, Beijing, 102206, China \and School of Astronomy and Space Sciences, University of Science and Technology of China, Hefei, Anhui, 230026, China \and Key lab of Space Astronomy and Technology, National Astronomical Observatories, 20A Datun Road, Chaoyang District, Beijing 100012, China \and Department of Physics \& Astronomy, University of San Francisco, San Francisco, CA \\ } \abstract {Lensed quasars are powerful probes of cosmology, the co-evolution of supermassive black holes and their host galaxies, and the distribution of dark matter.
-We cross-match 1,724 previously identified candidates from HSC, KiDS, and the DESI Legacy Imaging Surveys (DESI–LS) with DESI DR1, obtaining 937 DESI spectra for 677 unique systems.
-Combining DESI spectroscopy with observations from the Palomar 200-inch Double Spectrograph (P200/DBSP), we confirm three lensed quasars with source redshifts $z_s={1.71,1.93,3.23}$ and Einstein radii $\theta_{\rm E}={0\farcs96,0\farcs39,1\farcs07}$, respectively.
-We further identify 11 high-confidence candidates that are well reproduced by a simple SIE model, exhibit lens galaxies in the image modeling, and have at least one available spectrum; across these, $\theta_{\rm E}$ spans $0\farcs39$–$2\farcs34$ and $z_s$ spans $1.13$–$2.88$.
-In 8 of the 11 cases, the systems already satisfy our lensing criteria except that only one quasar image currently has a spectrum; obtaining a second spectrum for the other image would enable immediate confirmation.
-As by-products, we report eight new lensed galaxies spanning galaxy- to group-scale lenses.
+{Department of Physics, Nanchang University, Nanchang, 330031, China\\ \and Center for Relativistic Astrophysics and High Energy Physics, Nanchang University, Nanchang, 330031, China \and Purple Mountain Observatory, Chinese Academy of Sciences, Nanjing, Jiangsu, 210023, China \and School of Physics and Astronomy, Beijing Normal University, Beijing, 100875, China \and Institute for Frontier in Astronomy and Astrophysics, Beijing Normal University, Beijing, 102206, China \and Institute for Astronomy, University of Hawaiʻi, 2680 Woodlawn Drive, Honolulu, HI 96822, USA \and Department of Physics \& Astronomy, University of San Francisco, San Francisco, CA 94117, USA \and National Astronomical Observatories, 20A Datun Road, Chaoyang District, Beijing 100012, China \and School of Astronomy and Space Sciences, University of Science and Technology of China, Hefei, Anhui, 230026, China } \abstract {Lensed quasars are powerful probes of cosmology, the co-evolution of supermassive black holes and their host galaxies, and the distribution of dark matter.
+We cross-match 1,724 previously identified candidates from KiDS, HSC, and the DESI Legacy Imaging Surveys (DESI-LS) with DESI DR1, obtaining 937 DESI spectra for 677 unique systems.
+Combining DESI spectroscopy with observations from the Palomar 200-inch Double Spectrograph (P200/DBSP), we confirm two lensed quasars with source redshifts $z_s={1.93,3.23}$ and Einstein radii $\theta_{\rm E}={0\farcs39,1\farcs07}$, respectively.
+We further identify 12 likely lensed quasars that are well reproduced by a simple SIE model, exhibit lens galaxies in the image modeling, and have at least one available spectrum; across these, $\theta_{\rm E}$ spans $0\farcs45$-$2\farcs34$ and $z_s$ spans $1.13$-$2.88$.
+In 9 of the 12 cases, the systems already satisfy our lensing criteria except that only one quasar image currently has a spectrum; obtaining a second spectrum for the other image would enable immediate confirmation.
+Moreover, we report eight new static strong lenses spanning galaxy- to group- scale lenses.
 These results provide valuable targets for follow-up studies and underscore the efficiency of wide-field spectroscopic surveys such as DESI in confirming gravitationally lensed quasars and galaxies. } \keywords{gravitational lensing: strong -- (galaxies:) quasars: general }